Tailor Global Search to Your Experience Builder Site

 Here’s what Capricorn’s Discussion search results look like without the box checked.
 Note that the results don’t include any text from the post.
 This compact feed makes it easier to scan titles of posts.

-If it’s more important for your community that Discussion results are compact, leave this box unchecked.
+If it’s more important for your site that Discussion results are compact, leave this box unchecked.

 To see how great your new search results page looks, enter a test word in the Search Term field of Global Search Results component, then press Enter.
 (If you’re following along in a new Trailhead Playground, you might not see many—or any—search results for this test.)

-When you’re satisfied with how your search results look, click Publish in the community header.
+When you’re satisfied with how your search results look, click Publish in the site header.

 All About Autocomplete

-Let’s back up a tiny bit and talk about what happens even before your community members get to the search results page.
-In communities, they can also get search results as they type in the search box.
+Let’s talk about what happens before your site members get to the search results page.
+In Experience Builder sites, they can also get search results as they type in the search box.

-We invite you to meet the Global Search for Peer-to-Peer Communities component, where you can set up a feature called autocomplete.
-When community members start typing their search terms in the search box, autocomplete suggests matching articles, discussions, and more.
+Meet the Global Search for Peer-to-Peer Communities component, where you can set up a feature called autocomplete.
+When site members start typing their search terms in the search box, autocomplete suggests matching articles, discussions, and more.
 It’s kind of like having a friend who finishes your sentences for you—in a helpful way.
 It helps users get to what they’re looking for faster.